alireza91/Catchup/README.md

 Users must enter the exact match of the number generated to become validated as a non-robotic user.

 ## Setup
-I recommend to inject the interface "ICaptcha" as a dependency so you can access the methods and use them inside your "business layer".
+I recommend to inject the interface "ICaptcha" as a dependency so you can access the methods and use them inside your "Business layer".

 ## How it works
 # Get a captcha as string